L-E-G/instruction-set-architecture/DESIGN.md

 | `110`  | `SPACE`      | Space key       |

 # Instructions
-## Types
-There are 3 data types which are supported in instructions:

-- 32 bit two's complement integer
-- 32 bit unsigned integer
-- 32 bit IEEE 754 float

-Instructions have type variations when it matters, bit level operations do not.

-## Condition Fields
-All instructions currently have space for a condition field.

-This field allows for predicated execution of instructions.

-Currently only the jump instructions use this condition field.

-All other instructions do not use this field at the moment, in the future they may.
-For right now the condition field will be set to null status.

-## Immediate Fields
-Most immediate fields in instructions will be sign extended to 32-bits.

-There are a few instructions where this is not the case, in these instructions this exception is noted.

 ## Assembly Documentation Syntax
 Instruction assembly is documented using the following syntax: